rcy1314/some-stars/README.md

 *   [liudding/notion-portal](https://github.com/liudding/notion-portal) - A portal site built with notion and nextjs  基于 Notion 的导航网站，支持自建，自定义主题

-*   [SenpaiHunters/SpotOn](https://github.com/SenpaiHunters/SpotOn) - SpotOn, is browser extension for Spotify.
+*   [SenpaiHunters/SpotOn](https://github.com/SenpaiHunters/SpotOn) - SpotOn, a browser extension for Spotify.
 Including full custom toggles and user settings!
 For more info check out the README.md and Wiki!

 *   [nicokruger/linkyrss](https://github.com/nicokruger/linkyrss) - LinkyRSS is an open-source project that solves bookmarking by combining RSS + AI.